-The Statement of Accounts summarises the Joint Committee's transactions for the 2023/24 financial year and its position at the year-end of 31 March 2024.
+The Statement of Accounts summarises the Joint Committee's transactions for the 2024/25 financial year and its position at the year-end of 31 March 2025.
 The Joint Committee is required to prepare an annual Statement of Accounts by the Accounts and Audit (Wales) Regulations 2014 (as amended), in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24, supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2024/25, supported by International Financial Reporting Standards (IFRS).

 The accounting convention adopted in the Statement of Accounts is historical cost.
-The accounts have been prepared on a going concern basis.
+The accounts have been prepared on the basis that GwE will be coming to an end on 31 May 2025